jrc03c/fs-extras/readme.md

 // (e.g., in this case, only go 3 levels down) const shallowFiles = fs.getFilesDeepSync("/some/directory", 3)
 const shallowDirs = fs.getDirsDeepSync("/some/directory", 3)

-// delete a bunch of files
-fsx.rmFilesSync(allFiles)

-// delete a single directory (and everything inside it, of course) fsx.rmDirSync(someDir)

-// delete a bunch of directories (and everything inside them, of course) fsx.rmDirsSync(allDirs)

-// find a file or directory
-// (e.g., find *.txt files in "/some/directory", and look no deeper than 3 levels down)
-// (also, note that in the `findSync` function, the second argument can be a regular expression, a string, or a function!) fsx.findSync("/some/directory", /\.txt/g, 3)
 ```

 All of the above functions have asynchronous versions.
 Simply omit the "Sync" at the end of the function name.
 For example, the asynchronous version of `getFilesDeepSync` would be `getFilesDeep`.